ZIMMERMAN v. STAHLIN

 On appeal plaintiffs claim error (1) in the court‘s failure to allow the amendment to the complaint, and (2) in granting summary judgment in favor of defendant McKeehan.

 Amendment of the complaint in the manner requested would scarcely serve to cause it to state, in nonconclusionary form, a cause of action any more plainly or effectively than is done in the existing complaint.
-Be that as it may, however, such amendment of the complaint would not suffice to supply answer to defendant's affidavit that he had had nothing to do with exhibit "A".
-A defendant's motion for summary judgment, supported by affidavit that the plaintiff's case is a sham and that there are no facts to support the latter's claims, requires plaintiff to submit to the court, by affidavit, deposition, or other proof, a showing of the existence of issues of facts on the merits of the case, failing which, plaintiff's case must fall and defendant is entitled to summary judgment in his favor.
-The applicable language of GCR 1963, 117.3 reads:
+Be that as it may, however, such amendment of the complaint would not suffice to supply answer to defendant‘s affidavit that he had had nothing to do with exhibit “A“.
+A defendant‘s motion for summary judgment, supported by affidavit that the plaintiff‘s case is a sham and that there are no facts to support the latter‘s claims, requires plaintiff to submit to the court, by affidavit, deposition, or other proof, a showing of the existence оf issues of facts on the merits of the case, failing which, plaintiff‘s case must fall and defendant is entitled to summary judgment in his favor.
+The applicable language of

 “Judgment shall be rendered forthwith * * * if the affidavits or other proof show that there is no genuine issue of fact.”

-Conversely, a failure to show such issue is equally fatal to plaintiff's case.
-As said in 1 Honigman and Hawkins, Michigan Court Rules Annotated, p 363, *97 with respect to supporting and opposing affidavits in connection with motions for summary judgment:
+Conversely, a failure to show such issue is equally fatal to plaintiff‘s case.
+As said in 1 Honigman and Hawkins, Michigan Court Rules Annotated, p 363,

-"The plaintiff's affidavits must contain verification of all the material facts needed to establish a prima facie case.
-In turn, defendant's affidavits cannot merely make a general denial of plaintiff's right to recover nor state factual conclusions, but must state facts with particularity which, if proved at the trial, would create a material issue of fact.
-This does not mean that the affidavits of either party must be a detailed inventory of every item of evidence he has to support his position, but it does require enough, with sufficient particularity, to show that there is real evidentiary support for the position taken in his pleading."
+“The plaintiff‘s affidavits must contain verification of all the material facts needed to establish а prima facie case.
+In turn, defendant‘s affidavits cannot merely make a general denial of plaintiff‘s right to recover nor state factual conclusions, but must state facts with particularity which, if proved at the trial, would create a material issue of fact.
+This does not meаn that the affidavits of either party must be a detailed inventory of every item of evidence he has to support his position, but it does require enough, with sufficient particularity, to show that there is real evidentiary support for the position taken in his pleading.”

-Whether or not plaintiffs should have been permitted to amend their complaint is of small moment inasmuch as such amendment would not have supplied the deficiency resulting from plaintiff's failure to answer by affidavits, or other proofs, defendant's motion and supporting affidavits which showed defendant's nonliability and the nonexistence of an issue of fact with respect thereto.
+Whether or not plaintiffs should have been permitted to amend their complaint is of small moment inasmuch as such amendment would not have supplied the deficiency resulting from plaintiff‘s failure to answer by affidavits, or other proofs, defendant‘s motion and supporting affidavits which showed defendant‘s nonliability and the nonеxistence of an issue of fact with respect thereto.
 Failure of the court to allow the amendment is not, therefore, reason for reversing the summary judgment for defendant under the circumstances of this case.

 In discussing the above question, we have inescapably touched on the second, namely, whether a summary judgment for plaintiff should have been granted.
 In further treatment of the subject the following should be noted.
 In Peoples Wayne County Bank v.
-Wolverine Box Co., 250 Mich.
-273, 281 (69 A.L.R.
-1024), this Court said:
+Wolverine Box Co., 250 Mich 273, 281 (69 ALR 1024), this Court said:

 “The summary judgment law does not deprive a defendant of a right to trial by jury if the affidavits present no question of fact.”